tansey/pycfr/README.md

 - test_cfr.py - Tests the CFR minimizer functionality by running it on half-street Kuhn poker and Leduc poker.
 WARNING: Leduc poker is slow due to the size of the game.

+- test_pcscfr.py - Tests the Public Chance Sampling (PCS) CFR minimizer functionality by running it on half-street Kuhn poker and Leduc poker.
+WARNING: Leduc poker is slow due to the size of the game.

 Note the tests are intended to be run from the main directory, e.g. `python test/test_gametree.py`.
 They make some assumptions about relative paths when importing modules and loading and saving files.

 TODO